dkerr64/homebridge-yolink/README.md

 The plugin registers with YoLink servers as a MQTT client and subscribes to published reports to receive alerts (e.g. motion sensor detects movement) which are forwarded to homebridge.
 At the time of writing the resiliency of the MQTT client has not been fully tested, so how well it responds to roaming (change of IP address) or disconnects is not fully known.
 Logging is enabled to trace events, please report if the MQTT client stops working.

+MQTT client is receives updates from YoLink devices at different times depending on the device.
+An alert event generates a message immediately but regular updates are received when there is no alert.
+Devices like the leak detector every 4 hours, but tempearture and humidity sensor sends updates based on environmental change rate, or at least every hour.
+This is documented in YoLink user guide.

-At the time of writing, the MQTT client is receiving updates from YoLink every 4 hours for each device whether an alert is triggered or not.
-If you are comfortable to rely entirely on these notifications you can set the *refreshAfter* property to something larger than 14400 seconds (4 hours) which will cause the plugin to always report the cached state of a device, unless the MQTT client has not received and update in the prior 4 hours.
+If you are comfortable relying entirely on these notifications you can set the *refreshAfter* property to something larger than 14400 seconds (4 hours) which will cause the plugin to always report the cached state of a device, unless the MQTT client has not received and update in the prior 4 hours.

 ## License